|

 Manuel Ryckembeusch collection

-Customs Judiciary G7 Roy Stammwitz collection
+Roy Stammwitz collection

-Research Brigade Financial Intervention BRIF Paris Roy Stammwitz collection |
+FR_068_Brigarde_Recherce_Intervention_Finances_BRIF_Paris Research Brigade Financial Intervention BRIF Paris

-This patch is confirmed to be French Customs, thanks to Jean-Francois Fouque for his confirmation to be French.
-His explanation is as follows: ASND -The French patch with ASND is for Association Sportive Nationale des Douanes (National Sport Association of Customs Department) You can see the European stars and two sport shoes.
-Thank you for that information Jean! |
+ASND -The French patch with ASND is for Association Sportive Nationale des Douanes (National Sport Association of Customs Department) You can see the European stars and two sport shoes.
+Thank you for that information Jean!

-This patch is worn on the mountain anorak with the curved Customs shoulder patch.
+France This patch is worn on the mountain anorak with the curved Customs shoulder patch.
 Used only by Customs Officers working in the mountainous areas, eg Chamonix for example.
 No longer in use as this patch has been super ceded by the first patch, the round variation.
-Thanks to Roland Briand for this information. |

-Worn on the anorak of mountain in winters (model even more old, prior to 1993) Thanks to Roland Briand for this information. |
+France Worn on the anorak of mountain in winters (model even more old, prior to 1993)

 Variation of above insignia